 Following several years as an ethnographer, I moved from PEALS Research Centre in 2012 to take up my current post as Social Anthropology Teaching Fellow in GPS Sociology.
 This new role has allowed me to continue to develop my teaching experience alongside an active research role.
-Areas of research interest, which continue to hold an enduring fascination for me, include: paediatric health care; narratives of family, kinship and self; and notions of consumer culture related to health care settings and wider societal concerns.
+Areas of research interest, which continue to hold an enduring fascination for me, include: paediatric health care; narratives of identity, family, kinship and self; and notions of consumer culture related to health care settings and wider societal concerns.

 I am the Combined Honours Degree Programme Subject Advisor for Sociology